If you own a business and don’t yet have a disaster recovery plan in place, these data loss statistics might make you think again.

 An interesting statistic in this report is that companies that form an incident response team can reduce the average cost of a breach by $360,000.
 Another way to reduce the average cost by the same amount is to use encryption extensively.

 As many of us have found to our cost, hard drives can and do fail.
-According to Backblaze, the failure rate for hard drives in Q1 of 2020 was 1.07 percent, the lowest figures on record.
+According to Backblaze, the failure rate for hard drives in Q3 of 2020 was 0.89%.
+This is particularly significant as it shows a real improvement from Q1, which already had the lowest failure rate on record (1.07%).

 You can protect yourself from losing data in such an event by having a reliable data backup solution.
 For many, this may entail having a backup hard drive in a physical off-site location or storing files on the cloud.